-Visual Arts Beginning Level I and II, Art Fundamentals , Winter/Spring Semester 2017
+Visual Arts Beginning Level II and III, Art Fundamentals , Fall Semester 2017

 Teacher Contact firstname.lastname@example.org or voice mail at 720 424-1776.
 Classroom phone is not answered during class hours.

 VA POLICIES AND REQUIREMENTS It is the responsibility of every VA Major to be familiar with and honor prescribed classroom policies and Department Requirements as outlined on our web page.
-Please review these at the beginning of class and sign off on them.
+You will be asked to review these at the beginning of each year and sign off that you understand them.

 Colorado Academic Standards for Visual Arts